-The Employer Engagement Unit of Manitoba Immigration and Economic Opportunities can support Manitoba businesses that have demonstrated a labour market need or are positioning their business to be more competitive in the global markets.
+MPNP Employer Services can support Manitoba businesses that have demonstrated a labour market need or are positioning their business to be more competitive in the global markets.

-By demonstrating, your business has exhausted all local recruitment efforts or where the recruitment of an internationally-experienced worker can demonstrate a significant benefit to a Manitoba based company and create additional opportunities for Canadians, the Employer Engagement Unit can assist in overseas recruitment efforts.
+If your business has exhausted all local recruitment efforts or the recruitment of an overseas worker can demonstrate a significant benefit to a Manitoba based company and create additional opportunities for Canadians, MPNP Employer Services can assist in your overseas recruitment efforts providing you meet the eligibility criteria listed below.

-- Provide documents to show they have a business established in Manitoba and registered as a corporation, limited partnership or sole proprietorship;
+- be established in Manitoba for three years and is registered as a corporation, limited partnership or sole proprietorship

-- Prove they are not currently on the Employment and Social Development Canada/Service Canada suspension list;
+- not currently be on the Employment and Social Development Canada/Service Canada suspension list

-- Prove they have not been assessed a fine for breaking the rules of the Temporary Foreign Worker Program (TFWP) or the International Mobility Program;
+- not have been assessed a fine for breaking the rules of the Temporary Foreign Worker Program (TFWP) or the International Mobility Program

-- Employment Agencies recruiting workers for placement with other employers are not eligible
+- not work with Employment Agencies recruiting workers for placement with other employers

-- Employer is not seeking to sell their business or portions of their business to a foreign national
+- not be seeking to sell their business or portions of their business

-Once you have determined your business meets the eligibility requirements, follow the four-step process.
+Once you have determined your business meets the eligibility requirements, follow the five-step process.

 - Positions must reference the 2016 National Occupation Classification (NOC) List.

-- If positions are NOC C or D and the wage rate is less than Manitoba’s median wage, the employer must consider additional factors to assist low wage earners, such as (but not limited to) access to affordable housing.
+- If positions are NOC C or D and the wage rate is less than Manitoba’s prevailing wage for that occupation, the employer must consider additional factors to assist low wage earners, such as (but not limited to) access to affordable housing.
 Employers must also pay the fees for the TFW’s work permit ($155) and pay for the transportation costs (i.e airfare) of the TFW’s to the work location in Canada and back to their place of permanent residency (if required).
 In addition, if public transportation is not available in regional areas, the employer will provide reasonable access to transportation for a reasonable period of time until the worker can obtain their own means of transportation.

-- If positions are NOC C or D and wages are less than Manitoba’s median wage, the employer must provide assistance in aspects of settlement by coordinating integration into the community.
+- If positions are NOC C or D and wages are less than Manitoba’s prevailing wage for that occupation, the employer must provide assistance in aspects of settlement by coordinating integration into the community.
 Settlement assistance can include, information on registering for MHSC, schooling (for children if applicable), banking, etc.

-- Starting wages cannot not be less than $13.50 per hour
+- Starting wages cannot not be less than the median prevailing wage rate for that position in that region

-- Positions must be for long term full time employment and meet the wages and working conditions offered to citizens/permanent residents
+- Positions must be for long-term and full time employment and meet the wages and working conditions offered to citizens/permanent residents

 - Position(s) require licensure or certification, the intended candidate must apply to the regulatory body to have their qualifications and skills assessed and/or pass an examination.